-Let it is necessary to decide about any object, phenomenon or process has it some feature or not.
+Let a set of objects, phenomena or processes is considered.
+Certain information (for example results of measurements) is available about each element of the set, and there is some feature, possessed only by a part of the elements.
+If possessing this feature by an element does not present evidently in the information available, then a problem arises to distinguish elements that possess this feature.
 This problem could be solved by construction a model on the basis of mechanical, physical, chemical or other scientific laws which could explain the connection between the available information and the feature under consideration.
-But in many cases the construction of a such model is difficult or practically impossible.
+But in many cases the construction of such model is difficult or practically impossible.
 In this case it is natural to apply pattern recognition methods.